-When treating a patient who has undergone previous radiotherapy, the clinician (e.g. general practitioner or skin cancer specialist) should consult the radiation oncologist to ascertain the dose and location of prior radiation.
+PP 8.8.1.
+When treating a patient who has undergone previous radiotherapy, the clinician (e.g. general practitioner or skin cancer specialist) should consult the radiation oncologist on the patient's history to ascertain the dose and location of prior radiation.